 Naturally of course I’m going to recommend my own jewellery making workshops.
 You didn’t think I’d pass up that opportunity did you?!
 If you’re creatively minded (or even if you’re not), making your own silver jewellery is such a fun and relaxing way to spend an evening.
 We always have a great time and the designs people produce are just wonderful.
 You really don’t need any experience, just the will to come and have a go.
 I guarantee that you’ll be amazed by what you can create!

 You can choose to make a ring or a pendant (or two smaller layering necklaces) and the cost of the class includes all materials, tuition, the casting of your piece in silver and a cheeky glass of fizz.

 Booking a place on a course makes a great gift for someone (particularly if you’ve left things a bit last minute!) or maybe as a little treat for yourself.
 I can even provide a voucher so that you’ve got something to give the recipient on the big day.
-Places are strictly limited and usually sell out quickly so a look at my 2021 dates here and get yourself booked on (all take place at Kiln Workshop) or drop me a line about arranging a private party at the venue of your choice.
+Places are strictly limited and usually sell out quickly so take a look at the dates for my upcoming Bristol jewellery making classes and get yourself booked on (all take place at Kiln Workshop) or drop me a line about arranging a private party at the venue of your choice.